teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/condor/README.md

 5. **log = test_MC/output_$(ProcId).log** : Saves the log text from the execution.

 6. **getenv = True** : Gets the environment of the actual system and uses it on HTCondor run.
-That is why you don't need to do *cmsenv* on the executable file. with that said, obviously you need to run *cmsenv* on Analysis BEFORE running HTCondor.
+That is why you don't need to do *cmsenv* on the executable file.
+With that said, obviously you need to run *cmsenv* on Analysis BEFORE running HTCondor.

 7. **should_transfer_files = YES** : Explicitly enables the file transfer mechanism.